jedify/algo-rhythm/documents/EasyProblems.md

    - int top() gets the top element of the stack.<br>
    - int getMin() retrieves the minimum element in the stack.<br>
    ```

-   There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
-Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
-Note that pos is not passed as a parameter.<br>

    <details>
    <summary> Hint/ Solution Detail </summary>